benank/everyone.dance/README.md

 - DDR Supernova 3
 - Default
 - 5.3 Default
+- Club Fantastic

 ## StepMania 5.3
 StepMania 5.3 is supported!
 However, when installing, please select the Appearance folder within the StepMania directory instead of the root directory.

+## Club Fantastic
+The Club Fantastic client is supported!
+However, make sure you also have the Club Fantastic theme in your themes folder.
+Otherwise, it will not work because you won't be able to see the Club Fantastic option in the installation menu.

 ## Scoring
 Please note that the current implementation of this uses dance points as the percentage score on the player cards.
 This might change in the future or there might be an option to switch to raw score.